International Animal Rescue: History

+Also in 2017, with partners the Foundation for the Preservation of Wildlife and Cultural Assets (FPWC) IAR launched a campaign to rescue as many as 80 caged bears living in shocking conditions in Armenia.
+In 2018, two young bears were released into the wild after rescuing and rehabilitating them with a minimum of human contact.
+This was the first time in Armenia that bears had been reintroduced into the wild.

+In 2019, International Animal Rescue won The Charity Award in the Environment and Conservation category for its reforestation project in Indonesia.

+The Sir Michael Uren Learning Center in Ketapang was inaugurated on 10 July 2019.
+The centre is named after philanthropist Sir Michael Uren.

+In 2020, alongside local Indonesian authorities, YIARI received an award from the BBVA Foundation in Spain in the category of biodiversity for an "innovative and integrated approach to protecting biodiversity in the Bukit Baka Bukit Raya National Park (TNBBBR) and several iconic species including orangutans."
+The BBVA Foundation Awards for Biodiversity Conservation distinguish nature conservation initiatives based on best scientific knowledge and pursuing outcomes of broad and lasting impact.

+In 2023, the IAR's new rescue center was opened in Nosara, Costa Rica, with assistance from the Michael Uren Foundation.
+The Sir Michael Uren Wildlife Rescue and Education Center has the capacity to house up to 200 residents at a time, allowing the team to take in more wildlife, although the centre's main focus will still be on rehabilitation and release.
+The education centre is an essential part of the facility, enabling the IAR team to educate the community about the threats facing local wildlife and teach them how to build a healthy relationship between people and animals.
+The centre was featured on the "Forest" episode of the BBC series, Mammals.

 Dancing bear rescue and rehabilitation

 The practice of dancing bears was made illegal in India in 1972 but in the decades that followed sloth bears were still poached from the wild and forced to perform for tourists.

 In 2002, International Animal Rescue, together with Indian partner organisation Wildlife SOS, opened the first sanctuary for rescued dancing bears near Agra and the Taj Mahal.

 In December 2009, International Animal Rescue and Wildlife SOS succeeded in bringing this cruel practice to an end by rescuing Raju, the last dancing bear in India.

 The rescued bears live in a semi-natural environment in sanctuaries in Agra bear rescue facility,Agra and Bannerghatta National Park, near Bangalore.

 The rehabilitation of the bears' handlers formed an integral part of the project, ensuring they would not revert to bear dancing as a way of earning a living.
 The Kalandar tribespeople who danced the bears were taught new trades such as rickshaw driving or carpet weaving to help them support their families.